-CTT Systems AB (publ.), co reg no 556430-7741, was formed in 1991 and is based in Nyköping, Sweden.
+CTT Systems AB (publ.), company reg. no. 556430-7741, was formed in 1991 and is based in Nyköping, Sweden.
 CTT is a Mid Cap company listed on Nasdag Stockholm since March 1999.

 CTT's main activities involve the development, manufacture and sale of equipment that actively regulates humidity in aircraft.